-- Press the 🌜 button to begin. - After the "Ready" prompt and the following beep, say "Setup Confirmations."
-The UconnectTM Phone will play the current confirmation prompt status and you will be given the choice to change it.
+- Press the 📞 button to begin.

+- After the "Ready" prompt and the following beep, say one of the following:

+- "Setup Confirmation Prompts On"

+- "Setup Confirmation Prompts Off"

-Phone and Network Status Indicators
+Phone And Network Status Indicators

-If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your cellular phone, the UconnectTM Phone will provide notification to inform you of your phone and network status when you are attempting to make a phone call using UconnectTM Phone.
-The status is given for roaming, network signal strength, phone battery strength, etc.
+If available on the radio and/or on a premium display such as the instrument panel cluster, and supported by your mobile phone, the UconnectTM Phone will provide notification to inform you of your phone and network status when you are attempting to make a phone call using UconnectTM Phone.
+The status is given for network signal strength, phone battery strength, etc.